na-na-hi/renget/archive/vffr2.md

 &nbsp;
 ###The Game
 ####Versions
 Pick whatever region is closest to your own for ping or active lobbies.
+Co-op was murdered, so outside of the group minigames, ping means nothing.
 Simple option is to install off of google play or the app store; if you want to play on computer, NA/EU/SEA have PC ports, there's a STEAM client, or you can download the apk directly.
 &nbsp;
 !!!note PC Client
 	Supposedly, the Steam version client sucks balls.
 Also, unless you have a beast of a recent